redsanket/spark/external/storm/guide/registry_service_api/index.rst

 exactly how the user should authenticate.
 By default, an owner without a type corresponds to a user.

-At Yahoo, we use YCA for this Authentication: both YCA v1 and v2 are supported.
+At Oath, this has been hard coded to YCA: both YCA v1 and v2 are supported.
+Athenz auth is still a work in progress.
 YCA owners must be prefixed with ``"yca:"``.
 Any API that requires authorization will need to have an appropriate YCA header set, and, in the case of YCA v2, will need to go through the appropriate proxy servers.